bhisaac/5eFP/5eFP-SRD.md

 The world map partly drives a 5eFP game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The map contains (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
 Hybrid world map tiles share characteristics found on adjacent world map tile directions.

+### Removing Obscuring Tiles

+Before you move onto a map tile covered by an obscuring tile, turn over the obscuring tile.
+The underside of an obscuring tile may display one of several possible icons.
+- **Red Orb or Solid Red Circle.** The obscuring tile covered a foothold (see _Foothold_ below).
+- **White Orb or Solid White Circle.** The obscuring tile covered a setting handbook requirement (see _Setting Handbook_ below).
+- **Campfire Icon or Solid Gold Circle.** The obscuring tile covered a special campfire encounter (see _Campfire_ below).
+- **Bag Icon or Solid Green Circle.** The obscuring tile covered an area rich with resources (see _Harvest_ below).

+Once you have turned over the obscuring map tile and determined the results of any revealed icons, you then discard the obscuring tile and move on to the revealed map tile.
+If the obscuring map tile revealed a foothold, you set up the foothold after moving onto it.

-### Story Elements
+### Story Directions and Elements

-TBA
+**Story Directions.** The world map has four cardinal directions: North (N), South (S), East (E), and West (W).
+Each cardinal direction is linked to unique story elements that correspond to that specific direction.
+There are also four ordinal or hybrid directions: Northwest (NW), Southeast (SE), Southwest (SW), and Northwest (NW).
+Each hybrid direction is linked to the story elements contained within adjacent cardinal directions.

+**Story Elements.** Story elements can be thought of as pieces of the overall story relating to the conflict detailed in your setting handbook modified by the particular direction the PCs are exploring.
+Over time, these story elements automatically create a subplot on their own, which is a loosely interconnected series of events and scenes that tells a consistent story affecting the game world or region in some way.
+GMs and PCs don't necessarily need to control how these elements emerge.
+They can simply play with them as they arise, though GMs may decide to adjust them with player consent so they fit together better.

+You reveal a story element by drawing one from a story direction deck or by rolling a random result on a story direction roll table.
+If a story element is revealed in a hybrid direction, you reveal a story element for each adjacent direction.

+A story direction is typically summarized with short descriptive phrases such as (N) Lonely Wood, (W) Haunted Moors, (E) Sunken Temple, and so on.

+For example, while exploring NE, the PCs reveal a foothold.
+Because they are exploring a hybrid direction, they reveal one story element from both directions.
+They reveal a _withered copse_ from (N) Lonely Wood and _swampy ruins_ from (E) Sunken Temple.
+They continue to draw story elements from both adjacent directions until they reveal an encounter.
+In this case, they reveal a _windswept glade_ from Lonely Wood and get the _merrow encampment_ monster encounter from the Sunken Temple direction.
+Since they drew an encounter, they stopped drawing more story elements.
+The GM and PCs discard the _windswept glade_ story element because they don't feel as much interest in it and keep the _withered copse_ and the _swampy ruins_.
+They then decide together that the party is in a transition area between the Lonely Wood and where the land sinks away toward the Sunken Temple.
+They then determine that the party can see a withered copse near a _merrow encampment_, and the whole area has a scattering of mysterious ruins sinking into the swamp.

 ### Foothold

+A foothold is a concentrated local event related to the conflict detailed in your setting handbook (see _Setting Handbook_ below).
+PCs must find and resolve three footholds to finish exploring an obscured world map tile.

-You first turn over an obscuring map tile before removing it while deployed on the world map.
-The underside of the obscuring map tile may display a red orb illustration.
-This means you encounter a foothold or a region on the world map containing an encounter that challenges the PCs somehow.
-The GM then draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing an encounter.
+A foothold is a region on the world map containing an encounter that challenges the PCs somehow.
+The GM draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing a story element that is an encounter.
 PCs then agree to choose one story element that isn't an encounter to keep and discard the remaining story elements.
 If the PCs encounter a foothold while exploring a hybrid tile, they keep two story elements (one from each adjacent direction) instead of picking only one story element.

 ### Headquarters (HQ)